linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 07 Mortgage Markets.md

 LG 7-2

 Four basic categories of mortgages are issued by financial institutions: home, multifamily dwelling, commercial, and farm.
-Home mortgages ( \$10.87 trillion outstanding in 2018) are used to purchase oneto four-family dwellings.
+Home mortgages ( \$10.87 trillion outstanding in 2018) are used to purchase one- to four-family dwellings.
 Multifamily dwelling mortgages (\$ 1.47 trillion outstanding) are used to finance the purchase of apartment complexes, townhouses, and condominiums.
 Commercial mortgages ( \$2.84 trillion) are used to finance the purchase of real estate for business purposes (e.g., office buildings, shopping malls).
 Farm mortgages (\$ 0.25 trillion outstanding) are used to finance the purchase of farms.
 As seen in Figure 7-1, while all four areas have experienced tremendous growth, the historically low mortgage rates in the 1990s and 2000s have particularly spurred growth in the single-family home area (214 percent growth from 1995 through 2018), commercial business mortgages (284 percent growth), and multifamily residential mortgages (426 percent growth).

-# LG 7-3

-# Mortgage Characteristics
+## Mortgage Characteristics

 As mentioned previously, mortgages are unique as capital market instruments because the characteristics (such as size, fees, and interest rate) of each mortgage held by a financial institution can differ.
 A mortgage contract between a financial institution and a borrower must specify all of the characteristics of the mortgage agreement.
 When a financial institution receives a mortgage application, it must determine whether the applicant qualifies for a loan.
 (We describe this process in Chapter 21.)
 Because most financial institutions sell or securitize their mortgage loans in the secondary mortgage market (discussed below), the guidelines set by the secondary market buyer for acceptability, as well as the guidelines set by the financial institution, are used to determine whether or not a mortgage borrower is qualified.
 Further, the characteristics of loans to be securitized will generally be more standardized than those that are not to be securitized.
 When mortgages are not securitized, the financial institution can be more flexible with the acceptance/rejection guidelines it uses and mortgage characteristics will be more varied.

-# lien
+**Lien**

 A public record attached to the title of the property that gives the financial institution the right to sell the property if the mortgage borrower defaults.

-# down payment
+**Down Payment**

 A portion of the purchase price of the property a financial institution requires the mortgage borrower to pay up front.

-# private mortgage insurance (PMI)
+**Private Mortgage Insurance (PMI)**

 Insurance contract purchased by a mortgage borrower guaranteeing to pay the financial institution the difference between the value of the property and the balance remaining on the mortgage.

-# federally insured mortgages
+**Federally Insured Mortgages**

 Mortgages originated by financial institutions, with repayment guaranteed by either the Federal Housing Administration (FHA) or the Veterans Administration (VA).